 - Ask yourself the questions: Who, What, Where, When, Why about each piece of information that you find.

 - Create your presentation, paper, PowerPoint, speech, debate, etc.

 - Edit your work.
 Be sure that everything is spelled correctly.

 - Be sure that you have the correct number and type of sources.

 - Be sure that your final product meets the requirements of your assignment.

 - Cite your sources correctly.
-See the handouts on MLA 7, MLA 8, or APA style or click on the Citing Sources tab in this Guide.
+See the handouts on MLA 8, or APA style or click on the Citation Basics tab above.